 In badly affected dogs virtually the whole body can be affected.
 In the acute form of the disease small areas can break out at the base of the ears and face.
 The dog can easily scratch these areas with its powerful back legs and a large area of skin can be damaged in a short time.

-It can be seen from all this that there can be no one cure for eczema.
-Each case must be carefully evaluated by the veterinarian before treatment is begun.
+Each case of eczema must be carefully evaluated by the veterinarian before treatment is begun.
 Quite often drastic treatments can further insult the skin and inhibit the normal repair processes.

 In acute eczema the veterinarian frequently prescribes drugs which have an anti-inflammatory effect on the damaged and itchy skin.
 These are usually given by injection at first and followed with a course of tablets.